 There are numerous ways to optimize your e-commerce conversions.
 The problem is, many companies today (including major ones) are putting their efforts into the wrong tactics.
 This article focuses on tactics to thrive in the constantly-evolving world of e-commerce, in the stage that is beginning to be recognized as the most important: customer retention.

 According to figures gathered by Invesp, 44% of companies focus more on customer acquisition, while only 18% focus on retention, but retaining a customer is five times cheaper than acquiring a new one.
 Further, an older but oft-cited study from Bain & Co. found that increasing customer retention by just 5% led to an increase in profits of 25% – 95%.

 It’s not just about selling anymore; it’s about building a place for your customers to return again and again.
 Convert your 1st time purchasers them into repeat shoppers, and move them along the path to VIP.

 Technology for E-Commerce Conversions

 A Retail Trends report from 2018 predicts that within the next two years, 85% of all transactions will be AI-based.
-The report continues by stating that 2018 will be the year retailers really start to understand the value behind AI.
+The report continues by stating that the following years will be the years retailers really start to understand the value behind AI.
 No major e-commerce company can afford to fall behind in this sector.
 As AI becomes more rooted in e-commerce, the gap between the capabilities of retailers utilizing AI vs those without it will grow too wide for a company without AI to stay competitive, as their Customer Acquisition Cost moves past their Customer Lifetime Value.

 Tactic #1: Personalized Customer Experiences